 TERMITES – WORST EVER THIS YEAR – The three primary species we deal with – Native Subterranean, Formosan, and Drywood termites – all seemed to have subsided in the past ten to fifteen years, but, came back with a vengeance in 2012.
 Some reasons we understand – like a mild winter and ideal spring weather – but some of the reasons we don’t yet fully understand.
 We were challenged this year to stay on top of massive swarming and infestations like never before.
 This resurgence of these termite problems cause us to plea to any and all who own structures – residential and commercial – to keep them under a termite control / surveillance program to prevent massive damage these termites are capable of doing.
 Formosan termites, a novelty twenty years ago, have now spread all over S.E.
 Texas.
 PLEASE, take termites seriously!

 BILL’S BITS ‘BOUT BUGS & BUGSPERTS – …..We were honored to receive the 2012 Dr. Robert A Swerdlow Small Business Person of the Year by the GBCOC…..Marketing Director Barry Bryant frequently cooks and serves bugs at various functions…..Our staff numbers keep growing reaching almost sixty now…..Except for Bill Clark, Gwen Owens is our highest tenured staffer now in her 38th year…..Bring unfamiliar bugs to us for positive identification before taking any action on them.
 Yes, some are important or even dangerous.
 But some are beneficial.
 Most are insignificant of the more than one-million identified species…..Best technique for removing ticks is to apply a glob of liquid soap with a cotton ball…..Not many folks are fond of lizards but they are truly beneficial per their diet of insects…..Lights in, on, or near your home or office can attract insects from afar…..Yet again the Love Bugs have come and gone.
 Twice per year in March/April and August/September they emerge from swampy areas.
-ASAP clean ‘em off your car paint; avoid painting during swarm time; grin & bear it!…..Go to www.billclarkbugpserts.com and like us on Facebook…..BC’s greatest thrill is to hear compliments of our staff – like “where do you get such good people?”
+ASAP clean ‘em off your car paint; avoid painting during swarm time; grin & bear it!…..Go to www.billclarkbugpserts.com and like us on Facebook, we were also able to Buy Instagram views for our Instagram account so make sure to check it out…..BC’s greatest thrill is to hear compliments of our staff – like “where do you get such good people?”
 Well, we work at it hard – recruiting, hiring, training, retaining the best.
 We’ve had a lot of experience over almost 55 years now.
 It’s not a perfect art though we try hard at perfection.
 This makes us who we are.
 And, enhances your trust in our services and our people…..